grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 - Ensure you have the Cortex monitoring mixin installed.

-  To download a prebuilt ZIP file of these rules and dashboards, refer to [Release Cortex-jsonnet 1.11.0](https://github.com/grafana/cortex-jsonnet/releases/download/1.11.0/cortex-mixin.zip).
   The monitoring mixin has alerting and recording rules that you install in either Prometheus or Cortex and dashboards that you install in Grafana.
+  To download a prebuilt ZIP file that contains the alerting and recording rules, refer to [Release Cortex-jsonnet 1.11.0](https://github.com/grafana/cortex-jsonnet/releases/download/1.11.0/cortex-mixin.zip).

 ## Updating Cortex configuration for Grafana Mimir